 If you want a functionless decorative building, DecorationBuildingAI is a good choice.

-- UI category - Asset UI Category Changer by Snow_Cat
+UI category determines in which menu your asset will appear.
+It can be changed using Asset UI Category Changer by Snow_Cat

-- UIPriority (determines item order in menu) - Asset UI Priority Changer by Snow_Cat or script
+UIPriority determines item order in the menu.
+It can be changed Asset UI Priority Changer by Snow_Cat or a script.

 Comparison between Default (left), NoBase (middle) and Fence (right) building shaders.

 Default extends the base mesh into the ground and applies the map theme building base texture to it.

 On winter maps, snow doesn't appear on the NoBase shader.